Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Draw cards from the top of your deck until you have drawn 2 cards with the  Stop symbol.
 - Add up the total for the appropriate aspect (colour) on all cards drawn.
 This forms your score.
-- Compare your score to the Basic Move or ACTIVATE instruction to find out it's effect.
+- Compare your score to the ACTIVATED card to find out it's effect.
 - If you have a score totalling negative 1 (-1) or less: you fail.
 Refer to the rules about [Failure](#failure).
 - Finally place all drawn cards (excluding drawn ![Ability](/img/drawn-to-evil/ability.png) Ability or ![Role](/img/drawn-to-evil/role.png) Role cards) into your discard.